 1. Structured questionnaire:

 Comes under quantitative research.
-It includes the low number of researchers and the high number of respondents.
+It includes a low number of researchers and the high number of respondents.
 They are also called as closed questionnaires.
 They usually include answers such as very bad, bad, good, very good and so on.

 - They have a definite and concrete questions

 - They have to be prepared well in advance so as to ask as many questions and receive info from the respondent.

 - A formal inquiry is initiated.